rsdoiel/antenna/pacific.md

 date: 2025-06-23, from: Hawai'i Pacific Review (HPU Literary Magazine)

 by Kalani Padilla The cabbages will survive at 24 degrees fahrenheit whether they tolerate or desire the frost is their secret.
-One winter a lover and I took turns driving between doubt and northwestern Montana He made me beautiful   &#8230; <a href="https://hawaiipacificreview.org/2025/06/23/emigrant/">Continue reading <span class="meta-nav">&#8594;</span></a>
+One winter a lover and I took turns driving between doubt and northwestern Montana He made me beautiful      promises he hung them on my ears and pressed them into the big sky &#8230; &#8230; <a href="https://hawaiipacificreview.org/2025/06/23/emigrant/">Continue reading <span class="meta-nav">&#8594;</span></a>

 <br>